 He is believed to be buried somewhere on the grounds of today's San Marcos de Apalache Historic State Park.

 It is possible that Milly witnessed the hanging of her own father.
 No one intervened to save his life as she had done for

 McKrimmon.
 She surrendered at St. Marks with her family and was instructed to travel to Fort Gadsden and from there

 back to the Creek Nation in Alabama.

-Word of her rescue of Duncan McKrimmon spread through the U.S. Army and she received considerable attention
+Word of her rescue of Duncan McCrimmon spread through the U.S. Army and she received considerable attention

 from the U.S. officers and soldiers.
 One of these, possibly Lt.
 Col. Matthew Arbuckle of the 7th Infantry Regiment,

-described the incident in a letter to McKrimmon's hometown newspaper and the story of the "New Pocahontas" was
+described the incident in a letter to McCrimmon's hometown newspaper and the story of the "New Pocahontas" was

 printed in newspapers across the United States throughout the summer and fall of 1818.